zeroamps/microcontrollers/Architecture/AVR/8-bit/ATtiny4_ATtiny5_ATtiny9_ATtiny10/Blink/README.md

 # Blink
 It blinks a LED connected to the PIN 2 via a resistor.
+It works the same on ATtiny4, ATtiny5, ATtiny9 and ATtiny10.

 ## ATtiny4
 ### How to build it